Timilof/performance-matters-1819/README.md

 It takes the app 9.2 seconds till it's fully rendered
 ![img](/src/img/mini_lijn.png)

-file sizes with css compression
+file sizes for the biggest files (biggest files at the top) with css compression
 ![yes compression](/src/img/minified.png)

 first paint in the minified css server side version is after 2.13 seconds.